davidgtonge/backbone_query/README.md

 To install, include the `js/backbone-query.min.js` file in your HTML page, after Backbone and it's dependencies.
 Then extend your collections from Backbone.QueryCollection rather than from Backbone.Collection.

+Backbone Query is also available via [Jam](http://jamjs.org/).
+Jam is a package manager for browser js packages and uses require.js.
+This is the recommended method of you want to use this library with require.js.
+To install, simply run `jam install backbone-query`.

 #### Server side (node.js) installation
 You can install with NPM: `npm install backbone-query` Then simply require in your project: `QueryCollection = require("backbone-query").QueryCollection`